Model-Based Reinforcement Learning with Isolated Imaginations: Related Work

-However, for complex visual environments with background or even dynamic distractions, the agent fails to learn effective behavior policies.
-To tackle this problem, some approaches \cite{zhang2021learning,bharadhwaj2022information,wang2022denoised,deng2022dreamerpro} learn a more robust representation by discarding pixel-reconstruction to avoid struggling with the presence of visual noises.
-DreamerPro \cite{deng2022dreamerpro} uses online clustering to learn prototypes from the recurrent states of the world model, eliminating the need for reconstruction.
-Denoised-MDP \cite{wang2022denoised} categorizes system dynamics into four types based on their controllability and relation to rewards, and optimizes the policy model only with information that is both controllable and relevant to rewards.
+\myparagraph{Visual RL with visual distractions.} However, for complex visual environments with background or even dynamic distractions, it is still challenging to learn effective behavior policies.
+To tackle this problem, some approaches \citep{zhang2021learning,bharadhwaj2022information,wang2022denoised,deng2022dreamerpro} learn a more robust representation by discarding pixel-reconstruction to avoid struggling with the presence of visual noises.
+DreamerPro \citep{deng2022dreamerpro} uses online clustering to learn prototypes from the recurrent states of the world model, eliminating the need for reconstruction.
+Denoised-MDP \citep{wang2022denoised} categorizes system dynamics into four types based on their controllability and relation to rewards, and optimizes the policy model only with information that is both controllable and relevant to rewards.
 It is worth noting that \model{} differs significantly from the aforementioned methods in two key ways.
 First, we explicitly model the state transitions of controllable and noncontrollable dynamics in two distinct branches.
 This modular structure empirically facilitates transfer learning between related but distinct domains.
 Second, the decoupled world model offers a more versatile method of learning behavior.
 By previewing possible future states of noncontrollable patterns, we can make informed decisions at present.
 This also allows us to choose whether or not to incorporate noncontrollable states into our decision-making process, based on our prior knowledge of the specific domain.